Verathagnus/Codemixed-Cyberbullying-Detection/README.md

 Given a text sentence, classify the cyberbullying class present in the test from among 'abusive', 'age', 'gender', 'mockery', 'offensive', 'religion' and 'not_cyberbullying'

 ## Techniques
 Both Machine Learning and Deep Learning techniques were tested for comparison.
-Machine Learning models used are Naive Bayes Model (Gaussian and Multinomial), Support Vector Machine, Random Forest, XG Boost and Voting Classifier based on all these models.
+Machine Learning models used are Logistic Regression, Naive Bayes Model (Gaussian and Multinomial), Support Vector Machine, Random Forest, XG Boost and Voting Classifier based on the best parameters of the rest of these models.
 The Deep Learning models used are RNN, LSTM, BERT, mBERT and Llama 3.1 8B instruct model.
 The detailed parameters and test dataset evaluation summary are described in later sections.